Meat

 Freezer

-For best quality, freeze cooked ground meat in airtight freezer bags or containers to prevent freezer burn.
+For best quality, freeze cooked ground meat in airtight freezer bags or containers.
 Label with the date.
+While safe indefinitely, quality may decline after 3-4 months.

 Signs of Spoilage